Typhoon Nesat (2017)

-Typhoon Nesat, known in the Philippines as Typhoon Gorio, was a strong tropical cyclone that impacted Taiwan and Fujian, China.
+Typhoon Nesat, known in the Philippines as Typhoon Gorio, was a strong tropical cyclone that impacted Taiwan and Fujian, China in late-July 2017.
 It was the ninth named storm and the second typhoon of the annual typhoon season.
 After consolidating slowly for several days, Tropical Storm Nesat developed east of the Philippines on July 25.
 While experiencing favorable environmental conditions such as very warm sea surface temperatures and low wind shear, Nesat strengthened into a typhoon and reached its peak intensity on July 28.
 On July 29, the typhoon made landfall near the Taiwanese city of Yilan, before weakening to a severe tropical storm and making landfall again near Fuqing on China's east coast late the same day.
 Moving into July 30, Nesat continued to weaken under the effects of land interaction.